shoui520/shoui520.github.io/docs/shouimethod.md

 Also, unpopular opinion but your Anki deck is most likely full of useless stuff, lol.
 I reset my Anki decks almost every year, and I couldn't be happier.
 I would even consider a yearly deck refresh part of the shoui method.

+## Conclusion

+After all this, I don't think there is much else to do other than do whatever you want with your Japanese and:

+- Read more
+- Listen more
+- Speak more
+- Write more

 ## My setups
 Perhaps the most revolutionary pieces of technology for your Japanese journey would be: